-Alex Dilmaghani was looking forward to building on a solid draw with Francisco Fonseca after watching Ryan Garcia KO his ex-foe in 80 seconds.
+Alex Dilmaghani looked forward to building on a solid draw with Francisco Fonseca after watching Ryan Garcia KO his ex-foe in 80 seconds.

 The current lockdown is a frustrating time for the whole planet as COVID-19 wreaks havoc on the sporting calendar until further notice.